MikeHopley/ftl-ships-strategy/index.md

 Early on, micromanage the drone to break a shield for your ion, which can then rapidly take down weapons.
 Against harmless ships, try ionising O2 for a crew kill (and this is a good reason for rushing shields-4).

 Late-game the Ion Blast 2 needs help from another ion weapon to reliably take down shields.
 This leaves only one slot for a hull-damaging weapon.
-Some combinations work, but don't be afraid to ditch the ion in exchange for reliable damage-dealers.
+Some combinations work, but don’t be afraid to ditch the ion in exchange for reliable damage-dealers.

 Med-bot Dispersal is fine to keep or sell (definitely sell it for anything important).
 Take particular note of the [unknown disease event](https://ftl.fandom.com/wiki/Unknown_Disease_on_Mining_Colony), which gives a high scrap reward and a weapon, provided you have both med-bots and medbay-2.
 This event occurs in Civilian, Pirate, Mantis, Rock, and Uncharted Nebula sectors (at a distress beacon).